YkGUWbrF/SPRC/translated interview questions.md

     - What kind of action is this action?
 Please briefly describe your understanding of this action.
     - What are your thoughts on special action?
 Why do you think so?
     - What is the purpose of this action?
-    - What impact will this action have on your workflow?
+    - What impact does this action have on your workflow?

 3. Do you know about some third-party testing agencies or companies, provided by the government or through other channels?
     - Who exactly are these third-party agencies and what is the role of these institutions??